Ficodes/perseo-fe/documentation/usermanual.md

 The `template` and `url` fields and both the field names and the field values of `qs` and `headers` and `json` perform [string substitution](#string-substitution-syntax).

-#### twitter action
+#### Tweeting a message

-Updates the status of a twitter account, with the text build from the `template` field.
+This kind of action updates the status of a twitter account, with the text build from the `template` field.
 The field `parameters` must contain the values for the consumer key and secret and the access token key and access token secret of the pre-provisioned application associated to the twitter user.

 ```json
  "action": {